dinoboythebest/Horizon/README.md

-pretice and note for coding are some note made by ai pokemon is the main one ai was used to fix a few small bugs ai was used to cut the sprite sheets, thoough they are ones i found online still trying to incorparate the lab, so battel arnt in the game from patch 4 onwards pokemon is a small adventure game with pokemon battles and currently 1 route, though i made it unaccesable as it glitch and lags a lot
+pretice and note for coding are some note made by ai pokemon is the main one ai was used to fix a few small bugs still trying to incorparate the lab, so battel arnt in the game from patch 4 onwards pokemon is a small adventure game with pokemon battles and currently 1 route, though i made it unaccesable as it glitch and lags a lot
 vidoe link of projects below